LamaBleu/moRFeus_GUI/README.md

 Known bugs.
 ===========
-Lot !
-The most annoying is pressing "Cancel" button on the "step generator" window...

 Program runs a little bit slower with GQRX support enabled.
 If you don't use GQRX you can disable the feature by setting GQRX_ENABLE=0 on this file.